tributech-solutions/tributech-oem-module-iot-kit-examples/nRF52840-DK/README.md

 ### Verify Device2Cloud Communication

-The verification of the connection and communication can be done in the DataSpace-Admin (DSA).
+The verification of the connection and communication can be done in the Tributech web portal.
 The user has to access url of the node which is linked to their device and complete the login.
 The address always follows the following format:

     node-name.dataspace-node.com

 The "node-name" is dependent on the node which is linked to the device.
 The node-name as well as the login credentials will be provided by Tributech via email.
-The main page of the DSA shows multiple sections all with their own information, but for the verification the user needs to look at the left-hand side an click on the "Agents" tap.
+The main page of the web portal shows multiple sections all with their own information, but for the verification the user needs to look at the left-hand side an click on the "Agents" tap.

 ![List of all Agents linked to node](images/AgentManagementTap.png)